Austria, Germany, Romania 2020, 98 minby Monica Lazurean-Gorgan, Michaela Kirst, Ebba Sinzinger

 2018, 88 minby Thomas Tielsch

 They live at the fringes of the known world, the last indigenous communities – far away from civilisation but affected by its consequences nonetheless.
 The photographer Markus Mauthe visited these last indigenous peoples to capture the inherent beauty of their cultures, before they too fall victim to ever-advancing globalisation.
-The journey leads from South Sudan and Ethiopia to Malay sea nomads and Brazilian Indians in Mato Grosso, who have started to defend themselves against the destruction of their natural habitat.
+The journey leads from South Sudan and Ethiopia to Malay sea nomads and Brazilian Indians in Mato Grosso, who have started to defend themselves against the destruction

 At the Fringes of the World